Electron Energy Loss Spectroscopy¶

 EELS curve fitting¶

-HyperSpy makes it really easy to quantify EELS core-loss spectra by curve fitting as it is shown in the next example of quantification of a boron nitride EELS spectrum from the The EELS Data Base.
+HyperSpy makes it really easy to quantify EELS core-loss spectra by curve fitting as it is shown in the next example of quantification of a boron nitride EELS spectrum from the The EELS Data Base (see Loading example data and data from online databases).

 Load the core-loss and low-loss spectra